 It’s not the numbers that make Aarin Capital stand out as a venture fund.
 While it invests in technology-intensive businesses in life-sciences, healthcare, education and others, it is clearly focused on potentially large India-centric or India-first market opportunities.

 To this end, Pai is working on building innovation networks between cities across the world.
 “We work to get companies to remain in India and not get domiciled outside.
-We are working with some governments outside to create various devices to create co-operation and to make sure that this connection between Bengaluru and London, Paris, Berlin, Dubai, Singapore, Shanghai and Tokyo because now this innovation network has to spread to cities.”
+We are working with some governments outside to create various devices to create co-operation and to make sure that there is a connection between Bengaluru and London, Paris, Berlin, Dubai, Singapore, Shanghai and Tokyo because now this innovation network has to spread to cities.”